how compliant are you ?!

-Intrastat returns became mandatory after the European borders were removed in 1993.
 Intrastat returns provide EU National Customs Authorities as well as the European Commission with detailed information about the kinds and volumes of goods circulating within the European Union territory.
 All EU Member States impose VAT registered companies to file Intrastat declarations when they have B to B cross border transactions of goods.
-Please however note that Intrastat only apply for Intra EC supplies or acquisitions, that is to say when goods are moved from an EU country to another.
+In case of non-submission of INTRASTAT, your company loses the right to exonerate VAT on Intracommunity transactions.

 Being compliant with Intrastat is not easy as this matter requires a perfect knowledge of the VAT and customs regulations.
-RM Boulanger as one the very few independent European VAT and Intrastat experts.
-RM Boulanger would be glad to help you.
-Your company will receive clear and detailed answers to your questions related your Intrastat obligations as well as to any question arising from your your EU cross border transactions.
+Our company is one of the very few independent European VAT and Intrastat experts.

 Intrastat filings contain very detailed information such as the customs identification numbers of the products (HS code), quantities, weight, country of origin, VAT registration number of the seller and the recipient, address of shipment or destination, … This information must be complete as EU National Customs Authorities are entitled to audit your Intrastat declarations anytime.

 Indeed, Intrastat returns are sent to a central hub in Brussels and are electronically checked.
 Penalties can be heavy as fines for missing or incorrect information are multiplied by the number of operations audited.
 In France, Intrastat returns can be inspected for over a 3 year + current year period.